jimmymeister98/MetaProgrammProjekt/README.md

 Download the current version from the [releases](https://github.com/jimmymeister98/MetaProgrammProjekt/releases/tag/v1.0) page.

 ## Acknowledgements
-- Shoutouts to the Devs of the [Newtonsoft JSON Parser](https://www.newtonsoft.com/json) for their truly great work!
+- Shoutouts to the Devs of the [Newtonsoft Json.NET](https://www.newtonsoft.com/json) for their truly great work!